We acknowledge all First Nations Peoples of the lands on which we live, work and play. We pay our respects to all Elders past and present.

 We acknowledge the passing and contributions of those members of the local community who are no longer with us to celebrate in the Gai-mariagal Festival.

 The Gai-mariagal Festival

-Aboriginal and Torres Strait Islander people should be aware that this website may contain images or names of people who have since passed away.
+First Nations People should be aware that this website may contain images or names of people who have since passed away.